About Global Citizen Year

 To apply for aid, participants must submit a FAFSA (Free Application for Federal Student Aid) to the federal government, which reviews applications and generates a SAR (Student Aid Report) in return.
 Using this SAR and additional information from parents or guardians (in recognition of the fact that the SAR is not always a comprehensive reflection of a family’s ability to contribute), Global Citizen Year will determine each participant’s financial aid package on a sliding scale and offer a financial aid package to meet the remainder of the program costs.
 Participants will be notified of financial aid packages before the deadline to commit to the program.

 The Global Citizen Year experience includes conditions that will be physically and mentally demanding, requiring Fellows to be in good physical and mental health.
 All accepted Fellows are responsible for submitting completed health forms, signed by a physician and/or mental health professional, that completely and accurately represent the current physical and mental well-being of the Fellow.
-If you have any doubts as to your ability to pass a medical screening for physical and mental well-being, please contact us at firstname.lastname@example.org.
+If you have any questions, please contact email@example.com.

 Additionally, all Fellows must provide proof of their own primary health insurance.
 Global Citizen Year offers a comprehensive emergency and evacuation insurance plan which can be used as both primary and secondary coverage in the event that the Fellow does not have adequate primary insurance.